MadDonkeySoftware/mdsCloudStateMachine/README.md

-# faasStateMachine
+# mdsCloudStateMachine

-faasStateMachine is a FaaS, Functions as a Service, agnostic application that attempts to mirror the functionality provided by AWS Step Functions upon various FaaS implementations.
-This project attempts to adhere to the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) as closely as possible in the event that one may eventually migrate their faasStateMachine definition and FaaS code to the AWS infrastructure in the future.
+mdsCloudStateMachine is a FaaS, Functions as a Service, agnostic application that attempts to mirror the functionality provided by AWS Step Functions upon various FaaS implementations.
+This project attempts to adhere to the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) as closely as possible in the event that one may eventually migrate their mdsCloudStateMachine definition and FaaS code to the AWS infrastructure in the future.

 ## FaaS Support